 3.1 RTGS accounts

-In December 2017 the total number of RTGS accounts opened in TARGET2 (encompassing the direct participants, the technical accounts, the ancillary system accounts and the special-purpose accounts) was 1,963, i.e. virtually the same as at the end of 2016.
+In December 2018 the total number of RTGS accounts active in TARGET2 (encompassing the direct participants, the technical accounts, the ancillary system accounts and the special-purpose accounts) was 1,968, i.e. largely unchanged from the end of 2017.

 Number of RTGS accounts in TARGET2

 In November 2010 internet-based participation was introduced to allow small banks to obtain a direct connection to TARGET2 without necessarily being connected to the SWIFT network.
-The service, which is subject to a monthly fee of €70, is mainly designed for low-volume participants that are interested in holding an account directly with their central bank: either an RTGS account or a home accounting module account (provided the respective central bank opted for this module).
+The service, which is subject to a monthly fee of €70, is designed mainly for low-volume participants who wish to hold an account directly with their central bank: either an RTGS account or a home accounting module account (provided the respective central bank opted for this module).
 While the initial number of internet-based participants was relatively modest (68 at the end of 2012), it increased significantly in 2013 (reaching 509 participants at the end of 2013) with the phasing out of the last proprietary home accounts still offering payment settlement services.
-In December 2017 the overall number of internet-based participants was 613, which represented a decrease of 3% compared with the end of 2016.
-The largest share of internet-based participants is recorded in Germany, followed by France and Italy.
+In December 2018 the overall number of internet-based participants was 594, 3% fewer than at the end of 2017.
+The largest share of internet-based participants is in Germany, followed by France and Italy.

 3.2 Participation types

-Including the branches of direct and indirect participants, a total of 51,557 credit institutions around the world (80% of which are located in the EEA) were accessible via TARGET2 at the end of 2017.
-Compared with the number of reachable institutions registered at the end of 2016, this figure represents a drop of around 5%, driven mainly by the decrease in the number of addressable BIC holders associated with branches of direct and indirect participants.
+Including the branches of direct and indirect participants, a total of 49,281 BICs around the world (80% of which are located in the EEA) were accessible via TARGET2 at the end of 2018.
+Compared with the number of reachable BICs at the end of 2018, this figure represents a drop of around 4%, driven mainly by the decrease in the number of addressable BIC holders associated with branches of direct and indirect participants.

 Participants and institutions addressable via TARGET2 are listed in the TARGET2 directory, which is available to all direct participants for information and routing purposes.
-Besides the direct participants that hold an RTGS account for sending payments to and receiving payments from all other direct participants, a number of banks have opted for the opening of special-purpose RTGS accounts, which are not reported as direct participants in the TARGET2 directory.
-These special-purpose accounts are used, for instance, for the settlement of a certain business, e.g. securities settlement, Eurosystem open market operations, or to fulfil reserve obligations in countries where reserves are computed on RTGS accounts.
-There were 567 of these accounts, also called “unpublished BICs”, at the end of 2017 (587 in 2016).
+In addition to the direct participants that hold an RTGS account for sending payments to and receiving payments from all other direct participants, a number of banks have opted for the opening of special-purpose RTGS accounts, which are not reported as direct participants in the TARGET2 directory.
+These special-purpose accounts are used, for instance, for the settlement of a specific business, e.g. securities settlement, Eurosystem open market operations, or to fulfil reserve obligations in countries where reserves are computed on RTGS accounts.
+There were 550 of these accounts, also called “unpublished BICs”, at the end of 2018 (567 in 2017).

 3.3 Ancillary systems

-At the end of 2017 a total of 79 ancillary systems were settling on the TARGET2 SSP, including 25 retail payment systems, 23 securities settlement systems and 23 clearing houses (including four CCPs).
-Despite the migration of many securities settlement systems to T2S, these figures are in line with 2016, mainly due to the fact that the systems which migrated to T2S left a portion of their activities still in TARGET2 (e.g. non-securities settlement related activity, such as processing of corporate actions, issuance services, repo transactions or transactions specific to the local market).
-Moreover, some additional systems connected to TARGET2 in order to use the new ASI 6 real-time procedure as support for the settlement of instant payments.
+At the end of 2018 a total of 85 ancillary systems were settling on the TARGET2 SSP, including 31 retail payment systems, 21 securities settlement systems and 23 clearing houses (including four CCPs) and others.
+These figures are slightly higher than in 2017, mainly owing to new retail payment systems joining TARGET2 in order to use the new ASI 6 real-time procedure to support the settlement of instant payments (see Box 3 for more details).
+Additionally it should be noted that, despite the migration of many securities settlement systems to T2S, the number of ancillary systems participating in TARGET2 is relatively stable, due mainly to the fact that the systems that migrated to T2S left a portion of their activities in TARGET2 (e.g. non-securities settlement-related activity, such as processing of corporate actions, issuance services, repo transactions or transactions specific to the local market).

 ASI settlement model